Colin Blythe: Personal life

 Blythe met Janet Gertrude Brown, who was from Royal Tunbridge Wells, in 1906.
 She was called Janet by her own family but Blythe and everyone in his family called her Gertrude so, like him, she had two familiar names.
 Born in February 1889, she was ten years younger than Blythe.
 They were married on 11 March 1907 at the registry office in Greenwich.
 The couple lived in Tonbridge, not far from the Angel Ground.
 They had no children.
 Before his marriage, Blythe had continued to live with his family during the off-season.
 They had moved from Deptford to New Cross and he continued to work through the winter as an engineer at either the Arsenal or at the Maxim Gun Company, which was in Crayford.

 Regarded as a sensitive and artistic person, Blythe was a talented violinist.
 He had played with a London music hall orchestra before his marriage, and afterwards with the Tonbridge Symphony Orchestra and other musical organisations in Kent.
 His preference was for classical music, especially that of Brahms and Mozart.

-Blythe had epilepsy, the onset of which may have been during his teenage years, although it is only after his marriage that the condition is recorded.
-His illness may have been exacerbated by competing responsibilities at home and on the cricket field.
+Blythe suffered from epilepsy, the onset of which may have been during his teenage years.
+It was after his marriage in 1907 that there are records of his condition which may have been exacerbated by competing responsibilities at home and on the cricket field.
 Altham recounts how Blythe was "utterly exhausted" after the Headingley Test in 1907 when he took 15 wickets in the match.

-Statistical career summary

-Blythe was active in first-class cricket for sixteen seasons from 1899 to 1914, playing in 439 matches.
-He delivered a total of 103,546 balls and took 2,503 wickets at a bowling average of 16.81 runs per wicket.
-He took five-wickets in an innings 218 times, ten wickets in a match 71 times, and 100 wickets in a season 14 times.
-His best innings bowling figures was the 10 for 30 he took against Northamptonshire in 1907; his 17 for 48 in the same match was his best match return.

-As of 2025, Blythe is one of only 33 players to have taken 2,000 first-class career wickets.
-He is ranked 13th in the list of first-class wicket-takers, but had a much shorter career than any of the players above him.
-Among bowlers with 2,000-plus wickets, his average of 16.81 is the sixth-best.

-Blythe played 19 Test matches for England between December 1901 and March 1910.
-He delivered 4,456 balls and took exactly 100 wickets at an average of 18.63.
-He took five-wickets in an innins nine times and ten-wickets in a match four times in Tests.
-His best innings return was eight for 59 at Headingley in 1907, and his 15 for 99 there was his best match return.
+Military service and death

+Despite his epilepsy, Blythe still enlisted as a soldier in the British Army when the Great War broke out in August 1914.
+He had intended to announce his retirement from cricket at the end of the 1914 season, and he confirmed it in September after the season had been brought to a premature close.